A man was killed by an elephant he mistook for one he had aided years earlier. See Example(s)

 “Can I do anything for you?”
 The man said, “Yes, take me to the end of the jungle.”
 So the elephant did.

 Many years went by.
 One day the man was at a circus and all the elephants came in.
 One elephant looked at the man and went to him.
 The man thought that it must be the elephant he had helped many years ago.
 He picked the man up and smashed him on the ground.
 It was the wrong elephant.

-Certain of the story's elements work to conceal the nature of the tale from a variety of folks who might otherwise easily spot it for the
+Certain of the story’s elements work to conceal the nature of the tale from those who might otherwise easily spot it for the